nivupai/InformationInequalities.jl/README.md

 ## Overview

-This package contains routines to perform numerical linear algebra using interval arithmetic.
-This can be used both for rigorous computations and uncertainty propagation.
+This package contains routines to perform Information Theoretic measures.
+The priliminary build up of this tool is to validate, prove and analyze Information Inequalities.
+This can be used both for rigorous computations and analysis of Information measures and expressions.

 If you use this package in your work, please cite it as